Document.querySelectorAll()

 This example uses an attribute

-selector to return a list of the <iframe>
+selector to return a list of the <iframe> elements in the

-document that contain an attribute named data-src
+document that contain an attribute named data-src:

 const matches = document.querySelectorAll("iframe[data-src]");